Toward a Theory of Causation for Interpreting Neural Code Models: Introduction

-Despite the increasing popularity and apparent effectiveness of neural code generation tools, there is still much that is unknown regarding the practical performance of these models, their ability to learn and predict different code-related concepts, and their current limitations.
-Some of the most popular models for code generation have been adapted from the field of NLP, and thus may inherit the various limitations often associated with such models --- including biases, memorization, and issues with data inefficiency, to name a few~\cite{bender2021parrots}.
-In fact, recent work from Chen \etal \cite{chen2021evaluating} illustrates that certain issues, such as alignment failures and biases, do exist for large-scale \nlms.
+Recently, there has been increased interest in evaluating \nlms for code generation.
+A recent study from Chen \etal \cite{chen2021evaluating} illustrates that certain issues, such as alignment failures and biases, do exist for large-scale \nlms.
 Most of the conclusions from Chen~\etal's study were uncovered through manual analysis, \eg through sourcing counterexamples, making it difficult to rigorously quantify or to systematically apply such an analysis to research prototypes~\cite{wu2019errudite}.
-Given the rising profile and role that \nlms for code generation play in SE, and the current limitations of adopted evaluation techniques, it is clear that new methods are needed that provide deeper insight into \nlms' performance.
-Notable work has called for a more systematic approach \cite{ribeiro2020checklist} that aims to understand a given model's behavior according to its linguistic capabilities and tests customized for the given task for which a model is applied.
+Given the rising profile and role that \nlms for code generation play in SE and the current limitations of adopted evaluation techniques, it is clear that \textit{new methods are needed to provide deeper insight into \nlms' prediction performance}.